 - it allows some additional time before the clock begins to run for trial.

-The second factor is particularly important because DUI cases at the Van Nuys Courthouse go on a very strict timeline: judges will not permit a drunk driving case to go more than 90 days without going to a jury trial.
-This means that if the case doesn’t settle within that timeframe, the judge will not grant any further continuances.
-You must either plead guilty or go to trial.
+The second factor is particularly important because DUI cases at the Van Nuys Courthouse go on a very strict timeline: Judges will not permit a drunk driving case to go more than 90 days without going to a jury trial.
+This means that if the case does not settle within that timeframe, the judge will not grant any further continuances.
+You must either:

-But the fact is that once a skilled DUI defense lawyer begins his/her investigation, he/she will likely discover legal defenses and weaknesses in the prosecutor’s case that will help fight the DUI and lead to a better DUI plea bargain down the road.
+The fact is that once a skilled DUI defense lawyer begins an investigation, they will likely discover legal defenses and weaknesses in the prosecutor’s case that will help fight the DUI and lead to a better plea bargain down the road.

 Typical DUI Van Nuys Courthouse arraignment offers are as follows: